 - The mince of chicken or mutton or beef can also be used instead of boiled chicken.

 - In case of using mince, I would suggest to not boil it but to cook it in 2 to 3 tbsp of oil and then add the other ingredients in it.

-- As green beans are suggested in the ingredients list so they are totally optional but they taste amazing if are added.
+- As green beans are suggested in the ingredients list, they are totally optional but they taste amazing if they are added.
 I personally like them.